luisbosque/luisbosque.github.com/_posts/2013-06-01-pgbouncer-and-prepared-statements.markdown

 * Stop using prepared statements
 * Stop using pgbouncer with your prepared statements ready code
 * Think about moving to session pooling strategy in pgbouncer

+I've personally noticed this problem with [osm2pgsql](http://wiki.openstreetmap.org/wiki/Osm2pgsql).
+This command uses prepared statements.
+Disabling prepared statements in osm2pgsql is not possible without forking it and making major changes.
+So in this case I will need to bypass pgbouncer when using this tool.